X11Libre/xserver/SECURITY.md

 Please allow us ample time to validate and patch the issue before disclosing it publicly.

-Feel free to privately message staff over our offical Matrix or Telegram if the issue is of extreme merit and needs an immediate solution.
+Feel free to privately message staff over our official Matrix or Telegram if the issue is of extreme merit and needs an immediate solution.

 ##  Supported Versions